Recipes & Ideas· Updated 12 min read

 Toast Dinner

 Yes, toast for dinner.
-Elevated toast.
-Good bread topped with whatever combination you can assemble: avocado and a fried egg, ricotta and honey with a pinch of salt, peanut butter and sliced banana, or canned beans on toast (a legitimate British staple that feeds millions of people nightly).
+Good bread topped with whatever you can assemble: avocado and a fried egg, ricotta and honey, peanut butter and banana, or canned beans on toast (a legitimate British staple).
 Ten minutes and zero shame.

 The "I Have Some Basics" Tier